 When I try something out or develop something new I don’t always do this in a VM, I use directly my productive system (I wouldn’t recommend it but I do it anyway).
 But changes in the registry can bring the PC into such a state that you have to set it up again.
-To avoid this, in this blog I look at a way to create a backup of the registry that can be restored at a later date.
+To avoid this, in this blog I look at a reliable way to backup and restore the registry so that any risky change can be rolled back at a later date.

 What is the Windows Registry